 - It does not impress me that you want to be “one of them”.

 This shit doesn’t impress me because, well, I’d like to retire before I hit 60.
-Actually, before I hit 36 would be even nicer.
+Actually, I retired at 35 – BMW-free.
 I don’t want stuff.
 I want freedom.

 High income does not necessarily imply “wealth”

 It is prudent to briefly discuss the difference between a high income and wealth because this difference cuts directly to the heart of the matter.
 In short, those with high incomes do not necessarily possess a high net worth – or wealth.

 The truth is that the majority of research finds that expensive luxury cars are owned by those with higher levels of income, not necessarily by those who are “wealthy”, or rich.
 Income is much different than wealth.
 When we use the term “wealth”, we are referring to how much you are worth – in other words, what you have to show for yourself.
 Think investments, home equity, real estate, savings, etc.

 Those with a high income but relatively low net worth prefer to spend the large majority of yearly earnings on things like big homes, expensive cars, clothes and jewelry.
 They do not save.
 They do not get ahead.
 Their high-consumption lifestyles are killing their chances of building an investment nest egg that we all need to comfortably retire.
 From a financial perspective, these people are not worth very much.
 They are neither rich nor wealthy.

 Where is their money going?
 Much of it is used to fund a high-consumption lifestyle.
 Spending money on expensive things because they earn significant amounts of money and believe they can afford the “nicer things in life” (read: they believe that they are rich).
 Things like $80,000 BMWs, or $25,000 Rolex watches, or 3,500 square feet homes with big yards and granite counter tops in ritzy areas of the country.
 Expensive dinners.
 High priced alcohol.